Cape Girardeau

 - Head injuries and concussions, with the potential for traumatic brain injuries potentially causing loss of cognitive and motor function.
 Even seemingly mild brain trauma can result in potentially fatal complications, as the term “mild” relates only to the initial symptoms and not to your overall prognosis.
 Traumatic brain injuries that medical professionals may deem mild can still be severe injuries resulting in serious and lasting effects and complications.
 If the healthcare professional diagnoses you with any type of TBI, you should remain on the watch for any symptoms of complications or lingering effects.

-- Spine and neck injuries, which can result in loss of motor function and paralysis; even whiplash can result in long-term pain
+- Neck and spinal cord injuries, which can result in loss of motor function and paralysis; even whiplash can result in long-term pain

 - Dislocated shoulders, hips, pelvis, and knees